-FWG Votes Does the proposed renovation/facilities improvement p Does the proposed renovation/facilities improvement project support the applicant's proposed SRL core research and educational activities?
-SRL core research and educational activities?
-Yes: • Yes.
-Plans for the re-purposing of the 5500 SF app pears to be a good utilization of 3 underutilized campus space.
-No: • 5500 SF of space is dedicated to project.
-Applican t has prior CIRM grants.
-Potentially yes, but the current lack of building infra astructure is concerning without much more detailed mechanical/electrical/plumbing (MEP) info rmation and how to address it.
-The facility is currently in "warm shell" condition with only pow er supplied as a resource.
-No specific information on air handling, waste management, b ackup power, loading/unloading is provided - all of which will be necessary components.
+FWG Votes Does the proposed renovation/facilities improvement project support the applicant's proposed SRL core research and educational activities?
+Yes: Yes.
+Plans for the re-purposing of the 5500 SF appears to be a good utilization of 3 underutilized campus space.
+No: 5500 SF of space is dedicated to project.
+Applicant has prior CIRM grants.
+1 Potentially yes, but the current lack of building infrastructure is concerning without much more ' detailed mechanical/electrical/plumbing (MEP) information and how to address it.
+The facility is currently in "warm shell" condition with only power supplied as a resource.
+No specific information on air handling, waste management, backup power, loading/unloading is provided - all of which will be necessary components.
 FWG Votes Are the SRL renovations/facility improvements feasible as proposed?
-Yes: The plans appeared to be well thought out to optim nize the existing space and break it into 4 multiple lab spaces.
-No: Somewhat, the plans and location are detailed well I, but little information about the building 0 MEP and substructure is provided, nor additional/a djoining uses.
-While noted renovations have occurred in the building, it's age and therefore e useful life is concerning.
-Construction cost estimates not complete, especia lly in mechanical, electrical, etc. areas.
+Yes: The plans appeared to be well thought out to optimize the existing space and break it into 4 multiple lab spaces.
+No: Somewhat, the plans and location are detailed well, but little information about the building 0 MEP and substructure is provided, nor additional/adjoining uses.
+While noted renovations have occurred in the building, it's age and therefore useful life is concerning.
+Construction cost estimates not complete, especially in mechanical, electrical, etc. areas.
 As-built drawings not available.
 Insufficient clarity.
-FWG Votes Does the proposed SRL facility include the appropriate research equipment and laboratory configuration in support of the proposed SRL activities ?
-Yes: • Yes, there appears to be a comprehensive plan in regard to research equipment and 3 configuration.
-No: • Missing are as-built drawings to better inform new construction/renovation.
+FWG Votes Does the proposed SRL facility include the appropriate research equipment and laboratory configuration in support of the proposed SRL activities?
+Yes: Yes, there appears to be a comprehensive plan in regard to research equipment and 3 configuration.
+No: 1 Missing are as-built drawings to better inform new construction/renovation.
 Also missing are plans for MEP component.
-Not addressed in this proposal, this is one of the maddressed lajor concerns that noperully can be easily addressed.
-103 Five votes Are the renovation/facility improvement costs appropria Yes: • Yes.
-The costs appear to be appropriate nowever i there was not any backup from a general S contractor to validate the costs provided. ad other items No: • Needs a more detailed break out of cost of MEP at iu olner ilems.
-No. Other than ROW pricing for phasing the design overlained.
-The institutional bid processes require a three hid process at minimum as boosfully that it is implemented here per SOP a unee-bid process at minimum, so Insufficient clarity FWG Votes Does the applicant ensure diversity equity and inclusion r{wo} votes r{v} boes the applicant ensure diversity, equity and inclusion n goals for docign and construction?
-Ves: n goals for design and construction?
-Yes: • The applicant provided detailed information about the appuring DEL goals for design and construction set. n goals for design and construction? the institutional policies and processes for Yes: The applicant provided detailed information about a ensuring DEI goals for design and construction ser No: n goals for design and construction? the institutional policies and processes for vices.
+Not addressed in this proposal, this is one of the major concerns that hopefully can be easily addressed.
+FWG Votes Are the renovation/facility improvement costs appropriate?
+Yes: Yes.
+The costs appear to be appropriate however there was not any backup from a general 3 contractor to validate the costs provided.
+No: Needs a more detailed break out of cost of MEP and other items.
+1 No. Other than ROM pricing for phasing the design/build, price breakdown is not provided nor explained.
+The institutional bid processes require a three-bid process at minimum, so hopefully that it is implemented here per SOP.
+Insufficient clarity.
+FWG Votes Does the applicant ensure diversity, equity and inclusion goals for design and construction?
+Yes: The applicant provided detailed information about the institutional policies and processes for 4 ensuring DEI goals for design and construction services.
+No: Laudable goal of 25% funds going to small, minority, and disabled veteran businesses.
+0 Yes, DEI standards for the institution are established and enumerated well.

-The DEI narrative seemed comprehensive in achieving its stated goals.
+• The DEI narrative seemed comprehensive in achieving its stated goals.